GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 ..
 Note::

    - You can also specify the dimensions in inches (or points).
-   - There are also presets formats for 4:3 (uxga, sxga+, xga, svga, dvd).
+   - There are also preset formats for 4:3 (uxga, sxga+, xga, svga, dvd).

 **Custom format**:

-- If you want another dimensions, you can request a custom format directly by giving width and height and dpu (*widthxheightxdpu*).
+- If you want another dimension, you can request a custom format directly by giving width and height and dpu (*widthxheightxdpu*).

 ..
 Important::